NatureServe-Canada/EBARReviewer3/specification.md

     - [x] On Back Button
         - [x] Clear Selection
         - [x] Navigate back to Species Overview Page
+  - [ ] If Multiple Ecoshapes
+    - [x] Hide RangeMap Ecoshape attributes
+    - [x] Show "Multiple Ecoshapes Selected" and provide Existing Markup warning
+    - [x] Populate the Presence Markup dropdown list with Present, Presence Expected, Historical, and Remove options
+      - [x] Only Conditionally Populate Presence markup dropdown, in the following cases
+        - [x] If all selected ecoshapes are in range, populate dropdown with Present, Presence Expected, and Historical options
+          - [x] If all selected ecoshapes are of the same Presence Markup, remove that option from the dropdown
+        - [x] If all selected ecoshapes are outside the range, populate dropdown with Present, Presence Expected, Historical
+    - [x] On Save Markup
+      - [x] Only apply markup to a selected ecoshape if that markup is valid
+        - [x] If the selected ecoshape is in range, and the selected markup is Present
+          - [x] Apply markup to all selected ecoshapes, except the ecoshapes that already have the same Presence value
+          - [x] Update the comments/references for the ecoshapes that already have the same markup
+            - [x] Update removes any existing references, if the current operation does not have any references
+    - [x] If range differentiates Usage Type
+      - [x] Populate Usage Type Markup dropdown with Breeding, Possible Breeding, Non Breeding options
+        - [x] If all the selected ecoshapes are in range but does not have Usage Type - populate Breeding, Possible Breeding
+        - [x] If all the selected ecoshapes are of the same Usage Type, remove that option from the dropdown
+        - [x] If the selected ecoshape is in range and does have Usage Type
+          - [x] Add Non Breeding option
+          - [x] Remove the existing value from the dropdown.
+For e.g., if the selected ecoshape has Usage Type value Breeding - populate dropdown with Possible Breeding, and Non-Breeding options

+- [x] On Save Markup
+  - [x] Save to database
+  - [x] Clear Selection
+  - [x] Navigate to Species Overview Page
+  - [ ] Save comment without markup

+- [x] On Delete Markup
+  - [x] Save to database
+  - [x] Clear Selection
+  - [x] Navigate to Species Overview Page

 - [x] Overall Feedback Page
   - [x] Fill any existing rating and comments